pepstock-org/Charba-Wiki/docs/DefaultsCharts.md

 The chart title defines text to draw at the top of the chart.

-The title configuration is passed using the [Title](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Title.html) object into defaults one:
+The title configuration is passed using the [Title](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Title.html) object in the defaults one:

 ```java
 // --------------------------------------